material-motion/material-motion/specifications/view_duplication.md

 **Dependencies**

-- Scheduler feature: new target event
+- Scheduler `feature: new target event`

-**Simple initializer**: Element duplicators should be cheap and easy to create.
+**Simple initializer**: Element duplicators are cheap and easy to create.

 Create an instance of a view duplicator.